 You can add some of these to your existing plans, or use them for future ones.

 For a longer-term plan, specifically when you’re trying to get bigger, stronger, and leaner, check out The Size, Strength, and Shred Cycle.
 This downloadable PDF is a combination of 3 effective HFP programs pulled into 1 for a total of 16 weeks of training.
+If you’re still very new and need to start a little slower, check out The 12-Week Accelerated Starter’s Plan.

 #1.
 Rep tempo throttling